hana-electronics/EVB-LoRaWAN-HTLRBL32L/Firmware/applications/3. LoRaWAN_Base/README.md

 This project is a template that can be used as a foundation for an application that will utilize LoRaWAN.

+The firmware configures some necessary peripherals, like USART1 (log purposes), GPIOs (radio interruption, etc.) and I2C (STsafe).

 ## Test Setup

 This section describes the basic test setup to running this application.